Lattice QCD estimates of thermal photon production from the QGP: Conclusion

-In this paper, we aim to estimate the thermal photon rate from the QGP using lattice QCD.
-A major challenge is posed by the fact that the thermal production of photons requires real-time information, which is, in the context of lattice QCD, only accessible via analytic continuation.
-This analytic continuation is formally an ill-conditioned inverse operation~\cite{Cuniberti:2001hm, Meyer:2011gj}.
-Therefore, we apply different methods to address this problem, ranging from physics informed model fits and the Backus-Gilbert method to Gaussian process regression.
+In this paper, following ~\cite{Ce:2020tmx}, we estimate the thermal photon rate from the QGP using the difference between the transverse and longitudinal correlators.
+For the spectral reconstruction, we used various techniques, ranging from physics-informed model fits and the Backus-Gilbert method to Gaussian process regression.

 Using these methods, we can calculate the thermal photon rate from the lattice correlator for light quarks in two different scenarios: Quenched QCD at a temperature of $\SI{470}{\mega\eV}$ ($1.5\,T_c$), and (2+1)-flavor QCD at a temperature of $\SI{220}{\mega\eV}$ ($1.22\,T_{pc}$).
 For the quenched QCD scenario, we have extrapolated the correlator to the continuum, which means that our prediction for the photon production rate is also at the continuum.
 For the full QCD scenario, our results are at a finite lattice spacing.